-The subject application includes a detail of a lighting fixture and a photometric plan showing adequate street light levels provided, except within the alleys.
-Light fixtures proposed do not appear to utilize cut-off optics.
-A condition has been included herein for the proposed light fixture detail to be revised and the required note added to the SDP.
+The subject application includes a detail of a lighting fixture and a photometric plan showing adequate street light levels.
+A condition has been included herein for the required note to be added to the SDP.

 [21]20.
 Prior to approval of building permits by M-NCPPC for 50 percent of the residential dwelling units within CDP-0901 and CDP-0902, the applicant shall make a monetary contribution in the amount of \$700,000.00 in 2015 dollars to The Maryland-National Capital Park and Planning Commission (M-NCPPC).
 M-NCPPC shall adjust the amount of the contribution using the Consumer Price Index (CPI) for inflation at the time of payment.
-The funds shall be used for the construction of recreational facilities in

-Brandywine Area Community Park (M-NCPPC), as determined by the Prince George's County Department of Parks and Recreation (DPR), to complement the facilities being provided at the Southern Area Aquatic and Recreational Complex.
+The funds shall be used for the construction of recreational facilities in Brandywine Area Community Park (M-NCPPC), as determined by the Prince George's County Department of Parks and Recreation (DPR), to complement the facilities being provided at the Southern Area Aquatic and Recreational Complex.

-The subject application proposes 250 dwelling units in RM-3 and RM-4, and 323 dwelling units in RM-1 and RM-2 were previously approved, for a combined 573 dwelling units.
-This is less than 50 percent of the total 1,200 residential dwelling units provided in CDP-0902 and CDP-0901.
-Conformance is not required at this time.
+The subject application proposes 253 dwelling units.
+Combined, the subject application and prior SDP-1701 approvals provide for development of 1,069 dwelling units.
+This total is more than 50 percent of the total 1,200 residential dwelling units provided in CDP-0902 and CDP-0901.
+Conformance with this requirement will need to be demonstrated, prior to approval of the 600th building permit for the overall residential development in Timothy Branch.